 If you receive a negative test you will still need to contact Ashbourne’s COVID-19 Team who will assess your situation to determine when you can return to the College; see 5.3. below.

-If someone in your household has COVID-19 symptoms or has tested positive for COVID-19 you must self-isolate for 10 days.
+If you have COVID-19 symptoms or have tested positive for COVID-19 you must self-isolate for 10 days.
 Please be aware that Government advice may change.

 Isolation period: Day 0 to Day 10, inclusive.